What makes a tree protected and How to Find Out

 What happens if I conduct work on a tree that is protected without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing massive fines or even prison.
+If you do work on a tree that is protected without obtaining the necessary authorizations, you could be subject to substantial fines and even imprisonment.

-Can I contest a TPO and/or preservation order?
+Can I contest an TPO and/or preservation order?

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion